Miss Universe Nepal 2024

-Miss Universe Nepal 2024 (MUN 2024), the 8th edition of the Miss Universe Nepal was organized by Global Glamour Venture Pvt.
-Ltd. Sampada Ghimire of Bhaktapur won the title and represented Nepal at Miss Universe 2024 in Mexico.
+Miss Universe Nepal 2024 (MUN 2024), was the 8th edition of Miss Universe Nepal pageant.
+Sampada Ghimire of Bhaktapur won the contest and represented Nepal at Miss Universe 2024 in Mexico.

 The event was nationally live streamed by AP1 HD on television and internationally via Miss Universe Youtube Channel.

 Background

 Global Glamour Venture

 On 11 January 2024, Global Glamour Venture organized a press conference announcing the change of organizers of Miss Universe Nepal.
-Acknowledging the contributions of previous organizers, a new set of team was announced.
-Sangita Puri was introduced as the new National Director, Sabi Puri as the CEO and president of MUN and Alok Chhetri as the managing director of the organization.
-Pageant consultant Alexander Gonzalez was announced as the part of Miss Universe Nepal.
-The event was broadcast via Kasthamandap Gold Television.
-Popular pageant analyst and Mister Supranational Canada 2023, Luis Portelles hosted the shows of MUN 2024.
 On 7-June-2024, a promotional video was released starring Miss Universe Nepal 2022 Sophiya Bhujel for spreading the message of MUN's motto, "Perfect As You Are".
 On July-10-2024, MUN made official announcement of Top 60 Candidates on their respective emails.